myersm0/ObservableCortex.jl/README.md

 - Convert your surface into a format required by Makie's `mesh` plotting function
 - Split your `color` vector (the colors to be plotted on the brain) into left and right hemispheres, if necessary
 - Pad the `color` vector to account for medial wall, if necessary, in order to match the underlying surface geometry
-- Arrange the visualization into a customary 4-panel layout showing lateral and medial views of the left and right hemispheres
-- Allow you the flexibility to specify a custom arrangement instead of the default 4-panel view
+- Arrange the visualization into a customary 4-panel layout showing lateral and medial views of the left and right hemispheres (or allow you the flexibility to specify a custom arrangement)
 - Provide some commonly used color schemes from the literature
 - Enable easy access to more complex visualizations requiring graph traversal-based operations, such as plotting region borders (_not yet implemented_)